HYJtooo/Relabeled-Pose-Points-of-Pubic-Dataset-Shelf/README.md

 The distribution of attitude points is shown in Figure.

 ## Pose Points Storage Sequence
+In `data_init.npz`, each pedestrian's pose points are stored in the following order:
 O_Joints = [15,16,20,14,17,21,13,18,22,12,19,23,1,10,11,0,5,6,4,7,3,8,2,9]

 ## Pose Point Connection